-Santa Margarita Water District -SMWD has actively pursued additional water supply reliability through water transfers.
+Santa Margarita Water District - SMWD has actively pursued additional water supply reliability through water transfers.
 They are currently involved in the analysis and evaluation of the Cadiz water storage project.
 The Cadiz Project includes an average yield of 50,000 AF per year for 50 years that could be produced from the Fenner Valley Groundwater Basin.
 Cadiz is authorized to pump as much as 75,000 AF per year as long as the average yield over 50 years is 50,000 AF and assuming they are meeting all of the monitoring requirements imposed on the project.
 If not produced, the water would evaporate from the nearby dry lakes and be lost to productive use.
 The water would require treatment for Chromium VI and would be conveyed via a pump station and pipeline about 40 miles to MET's CRA.
 SMWD has an option for 5,000 AF per year, expandable to 15,000 AF per year; OCWD is considering the water supply.
 Work is underway to develop the terms and conditions for conveying the water via the CRA into southern California.
 The water would have to be wheeled through the MET system.

-Santa Ana River Conservation and Conjunctive Use Project (SARCCUP)

-The Santa Ana River Conservation and Conjunctive Use Project (SARCCUP) is a joint project established by five regional water agencies within the Santa Ana River Watershed (Eastern Municipal Water District, Inland Empire Utilities Agency, Western Municipal Water District, OCWD, and San Bernardino Valley Municipal Water District.
+Santa Ana River Conservation and Conjunctive Use Project (SARCCUP) - The Santa Ana River Conservation and Conjunctive Use Project (SARCCUP) is a joint project established by five regional water agencies within the Santa Ana River Watershed (Eastern Municipal Water District, Inland Empire Utilities Agency, Western Municipal Water District, OCWD, and San Bernardino Valley Municipal Water District.

-In 2016, SARCCUP was successful in receiving \$55 million in grant funds from Proposition 84 through the California Department of Water Resources (DWR).
+In 2016, SARCCUP was successful in receiving \$55 million in grant funds from Proposition 84 through DWR.
 The overall SARCCUP program awarded by Proposition 84, consists of three main program elements:

-- Watershed-Scale Cooperative Water Banking Program - Water Use Efficiency: Landscape Design and Irrigation Improvements and Water Budget Assistance for Agencies - Habitat Creation and Arundo Donax Removal from the Santa Ana River to be stored in the Santa Ana River watershed.
-With the Valley and MET surplus water purchase agreement due for renewal, it was the desire of Valley to establish a new agreement with MET that allows a portion of its surplus water to be stored within the Santa Ana River watershed.
+- Watershed-Scale Cooperative Water Banking Program - Water Use Efficiency: Landscape Design and Irrigation Improvements and Water Budget Assistance for Agencies - Habitat Creation and Arundo Donax Removal from the Santa Ana River

-The Watershed-Scale Cooperative Water Banking Program is the largest component of SARCCUP and since 2016, Valley, MET, and the four SARCCUP-MWD Member Agencies, with MWDOC representing OCWD, have been discussing terms and conditions for the ability to purchase surplus water from Valley
+The Watershed-Scale Cooperative Water Banking Program is the largest component of SARCCUP and since 2016, Valley, MET, and the four SARCCUP-MWD Member Agencies, with MWDOC representing